pfhawkins/theoldevangelization.com/content/post/the-extraordinary-form-of-the-mass-does-not-exist.md

 > We ask you to turn your minds once more to the liturgical innovation of the new rite of the Mass.

-That's right: Pope St. Paul VI, the pope who gave us the new rite of the Mass, calls it a new rite.
+That's right: the pope who gave us the new rite of the Mass calls it a new rite.

+If anyone would know if it's a rite, it should be the pope who gave it to us.

-This should be reason enough to show the Extraordinary Form/Ordinary Form distinction does not reflect reality.
+This should be enough to show the Extraordinary Form/Ordinary Form distinction does not reflect reality.
 But there are other reasons as well.